Badg/hwiopy/README.rst

 Overlay generation:

 Need to set up pip install, then generate overlays for every function and stuff.
-Oh joy!

 Autoconfiguring library with metaclass? "lshw # gets quite a bit of information on everything about your CPU"